TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 PART A grades any past or already-finished matches that haven't been graded yet.
-PART B generates fresh predictions for matches that haven't kicked off yet.
+PART B generates fresh predictions for matches that haven't kicked off yet and haven't already been predicted today.
 These two jobs must never influence each other — anything you learn about a final score in Part A must never affect the reasoning, odds, or confidence you give a different, unplayed match in Part B.

 This is an unattended, scheduled run.
 No human reviews your output before it's published.
 Because of this: